 There is some poorly attested Spanish and French gold mining in the region dating back to the colonial period, but nothing significant to speak of.
 However, there is an open question of why the gold crazy Spanish would have abandoned these mines.
 This means that the Spanish either never found gold or weren’t very good at extracting it and considered the area to be a bit of a dead-end, though the former is much more plausible.

 The connection between the Georgia Gold Rush and the Carolina Gold Rush is more than just temporal and geographic.
 It is, in fact, the very same vein of gold that runs throughout the region.
 So in a sense, the Georgia Gold Rush can be seen as a sub-gold rush of the Carolina Gold Rush — an echo of it, as it were.

 How Did the Georgia Gold Rush Start?

-Unlike the Carolina Gold Rush, no one is positive who first struck gold in the region.
+Unlike the Carolina Gold Rush, no one is positive about who first struck gold in the region.
 Some of the most popular versions of events are that a man named Frank Logan (or, in some tellings, his slave) first discovered the gold in White County, Georgia at Duke’s Creek.
 Others say that the gold was indeed found in White County at Duke’s Creek, but that it was found by John Witherood rather than Frank Logan.
-Other’s say Jesse Hogan, fresh from prospecting in North Carolina first struck near Dahlonega, Georgia, at Ward’s Creek.
+Others say that Jesse Hogan, fresh from prospecting in North Carolina first struck near Dahlonega, Georgia, at Ward’s Creek.
 Another version of the Duke’s Creek theory has Thomas Bowen first discovering gold sitting in the roots of a tree overblown by a story.
 Finally, others say that Benjamin Parks celebrated his birthday in 1828 by striking gold walking along a deer path, choosing to lease the land from Reverend O’Barr with his business partner, Joel Stephens.